ignatandrei/RSCG_Examples/README.md

 ## Content

-This are the 23 Roslyn Source Code Generators that I have tested you can see and download example:
+This are the 23 Roslyn Source Code Generators that I have tested you can see and download source code example.
+( including 6 from Microsoft )

 | No        | Name  | Link | Nuget |Author|